codebasics/data-structures-algorithms-python/algorithms/9_BreadthFirstSearch/bfs_exercise.md

 Example: A, B, C, D, E, F are the nodes of the graph.

-For example, you are given following data:
+For example, if you are given following data:

 ```
 data = {